 In public areas, all touch points will be sanitised as frequently as possible.
-Door handles, bannisters, toilet handles/locks, taps etc will be done regularly.
-A member of staff will be employed throughout the day to solely sanitise public area touch points.
+Door handles, banisters, toilet handles/locks, taps etc will be done regularly.

 Extra time for cleaning will be allowed per bedroom for thoroughly sanitising all touch points.

 Only hand dryers or disposable paper towels available in the public toilets.

-A daily service will only be available o request and at a coordinated time.
+A daily service will only be available on request and at a coordinated time.
 Evening turndown will not be available currently.

 Spa and Gym

-The pool, thermal areas will be open along with the gym area.
-These will be bookable at 1 hour time slots and subject to government advise and guidelines.
+The pools will be open along with the gym area.
+Beauty treatments are available.
+These will be bookable at 1 hour time slots and subject to government advice and guidelines.
 Alternative wellness options to be provided to guests as they are developed including in-room and outdoor wellness programming.
 Click here to view Swinton Country Club & Spa’s Covid-19 statement.

-Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised at least once per hour and upon a shift change.
+Cleaning of work areas, hard surfaces, handles and frequently touched surfaces to be sanitised frequently and upon a shift change.